-The prime objective of Corridor lighting is illuminating transportation areas.
+The prime objective of Corridor lighting is to illuminate transportation areas.

 Lighting plays a major role in creating a relaxing and calming atmosphere in the waiting room.
 The lighting scheme can provide a different feel to varying parts of the space.